c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## Message of the Day

-A message that shows up on the screen every time you connect to a remote machine.
+A message that shows up on the screen every time a user is connected to the Linux machine machine.
 For example, when connecting to a remote server usually we are prompted with a security warning.

 - `/etc/motd`

 ---
 ## Customize message of the day

+Instead of manually going to `/etc/motd/` we can do:
+Create a new file in `/etc/profile.d/motd.sh`
+Add desired commands in `motd.sh` file
+Modify the `etc/ssh/sshd_config` to edit `#PrintMotd yes` to `PrintMotd no`
+Restart sshd service -> `systemctl restart sshd.service`

+In the script itself, we can simply use `hostname` and `whoami` "You are logged in as `whoami`"
+And the script will automatically show the relevant hostname and username to each user that connects to the Linux machine.